What's Going On Here?

 }

-And, yeah, that's a pasted screenshot following all the same rules as on the desktop.
+And that's a pasted screenshot following all the same conversion and path rules as on the desktop.
+Kaboom.

-I type those three letters, hit return, the content gets uploaded to the obsidian directory on the server (all key controlled, no password nonsense) and it opens in the browser, ready for me to pasta that text straight into Textpattern.
+Type those three letters, hit return, and the content gets uploaded to the obsidian directory on the server and it opens in the browser, ready for me to copy-pasta that Markdown text straight into Textpattern.

-Images work because there's a symbolic link called content
+Images work because there's a symbolic link called assets

 in the web root, pointing to the obsidian/content